Which Vibe Channel Should I Use?

 • Wallpaper is always visible in the background

-You might choose Screensaver for repeated exposure during downtime, Lock Screen for high-impact messages, and Wallpaper for subtle, continuous reinforcement.
+You might choose Screensaver for repeated exposure during downtime, Lock Screen and Wallpaper for subtle, continuous reinforcement.

 When should I use Digital Signage instead of Desktop channels?